Service brief · Chapter II · Event-based filings

 The legal suffix

 After the strip-out, the Ministry compares the remaining core name.
-If the core is identical or sounds too close to an existing name, the application is rejected — even if the two names look quite different on paper.
-A concrete example: ‘Mumbai Pluto Tech Solutions’ and ‘Pluto Ventures India’ both get reduced to ‘Pluto’ before comparison, so both will collide with any existing company or LLP whose core is ‘Pluto’ — even if neither exact name exists.
+If the core is identical or sounds too close to an existing name, the application is rejected, even if the two names look quite different on paper.
+A concrete example: ‘Mumbai Pluto Tech Solutions’ and ‘Pluto Ventures India’ both reduce to ‘Pluto’ before comparison, so both collide with any existing company or LLP whose core is ‘Pluto’, even if neither exact name exists.

 Two registers, one risk